clairemerot/physalia_adaptation_course/README.md

 ## Logging on the AWS server from your computer
 ### Mac OS X and Linux users
-If you are using a Mac or Linux machine, you will need to open a terminal window and then type ```ssh```. ssh stands for secure shell and is a way of interacting with remote servers.
+If you are using a Mac or Linux machine, you will need to open a terminal window and then use the ```ssh``` command. ssh stands for secure shell and is a way of connecting to and interacting with remote servers.
 You will need to log in to the cluster using both ssh and a keyfile that has been generated for you.
 Firstly, download the keyfile and open a terminal window.
-Then copy it into your home directory like so:
+Then copy the keyfile into your home directory like so:
 ```
 cp mark.pem ~
 ```
-Then you should be able to log in with ssh whatever your working directory is.
+Then, you should be able to log in with ssh.
 You need to provide ssh with the path to your key, which you can do with the ```-i``` flag.
 This basically points to your identity file or keyfile.
 For example:
 ```
 ssh -i "~/anna.pem" anna@54.245.175.86
 ```
 Note that you will need to change the log in credentials shown here (i.e. the username and keyfile name) with your own.
 Also be aware that the cluster IP address will change everyday.
 We will update you on this each day.
-You might be prompted to accept an RSA key - if so just type yes and you will log in to the cluster!
+You might be prompted to accept an RSA key - if so, just type yes and you will log in to the cluster!

 ###Downloading and uploading files
-Occassionally, we will need to shift files between the cluster and our local machines.
-To do this, we can use a command utility called ```scp``` or secure copy.
+Occassionally, we will need to transfer files between the cluster and our local machines.
+To do this, we can use a command utility called ```scp```, which stans for secure copy.
 It works in a similar way to ssh.
-Let’s try making a dummyfile in our local home directory and then uploading it to our home directory on the cluster.
+Let’s try making a dummy file in our local home directory and then uploading it to our home directory on the cluster.
 ```
 # make a file
 touch test_file
 # upload to cluster
 scp -i "~/anna.pem" test_file mark@54.245.175.86:~/
 ```
 Just to break this down a little we are simply copying a file, ```test_file``` in this case to the cluster.
-After the : symbol, we are specifying where on the cluster we are placing the file, here we use ~/ to specify the home directory.
+After the `:` symbol, we are specifying where on the cluster we are placing the file, here we use `~/` to specify the home directory.

 Copying files back on to our local machine is just as straightforward.
 You can do that like so: